VinceDerPrince/goodreads_quote_api/README.md

 # Goodreads.com Popular Quotes API
-An API to get the populart quotes from the site [goodreads.com](https://www.goodreads.com/quotes).
+An API to get the popular quotes from the site [goodreads.com](https://www.goodreads.com/quotes).

 ## Features
 You can get: